JuulLinders/ComplexSystems.github.io/_posts/Blog module 8 Empirical Dynamic Systems.md

 | Multivariate | 0.9954919| 0.8167552 | 1.176071 |
 | Multiview | 0.9356755 | 9.742067 | 10.91309 |

-*Table 1: comparing various forecasting analysis by their forecasting skill (RHO), Mean absolute error (MAE) and root mean square error (RMSE).
+*Table 1: comparing various forecasting analysis by their forecasting skill (RHO), Mean absolute error (MAE) and root mean square error (RMSE)*

 Our best predictior, looking at table 1, was the univariate analysis.
 It has the best predition skill and also the lowest error values of the three.
 It should be noted that all of these methods had a very high prediction skill score, but clearly multiview performed the worst.
 These high scores of course look amazing, but they are based on a prediction horizon of one.
 This means it only predicts one second in the future and that is perticularly useful.
 Therefore we will run our best performing model (univariate analysis) for multiple prediction horizons to see how it will hold up.